Kamden Strunk, Ph.D.

 Summary of Course Evaluations

 NOTE.
-All course evaluation scores have been converted to a six-point Likert-type rating, the rating system used by Auburn University.
-Scores that were originally in another format have been converted to the six-point format via proportional transformation.
+All course evaluation scores have been converted to a five-point Likert-type rating, the rating system used by Virginia Commonwealth University.
 Formats listed as "COVID" denote courses originally intended to meet in person, but shifted in part or entirely to an emergency distance format due to the COVID-19 pandemic and related campus closure.